bshp/sso-sonis_cas/README.md

 # CAS Auth for SonisWeb
 Use CAS SSO for Students in SonisWeb

 This project was created to support SSO functionality in SonisWeb without modification to any directory or database.
+This is meant to be a starting point so that you can get an idea of how easily you could connect an SSO system to Sonis.

 # Requirements
 PHP 5.4+